mtuomiko/citybikeapp/citybikeapp-backend/README.md

 Loader will perform simple validation and cleaning on the data.
 Anything not matching the assumed format or data model, will cause the entry to be ignored.
 Duplicate entries are ignored.
-For stations the primary key ID is pulled straight from source CSV and subsequent INSERTs on same ID is ignored.
+For stations the primary key ID is pulled straight from source CSV and subsequent INSERTs on same ID are ignored.
 For journeys the uniqueness in maintained by an all column unique constraint/index, a bit doubtful about this... (temp table on insert could work also?)

 Example for running data loader: `./gradlew run --args "dataloader"`